 Arshad Warsi Joins Cast Of Bhumi Pednekar's Horror Thriller Durgavati

-After reveal reports surfacing that Arshad Warsi is joining the cast of Bhumi Pednedar's Durgavati, the filmmaker has finally confirmed the news.
-The actor also took to his social media and shared his picture from his first day on set.
+After several reports claiming that Arshad Warsi is joining the cast of Bhumi Pednedar's Durgavati, the filmmaker has finally confirmed the news.
+The actor also took to his social media account and shared his picture from his first day on set.

 Durgavati, directed by Ashok G is a remake of his Telugu film, titled Bhaagamathie.
 The film starred Anushka Shetty in the titular.
 The same role is set to be essayed by Bhumi Pednekar in the Hindi remake.

-Arshad shared the announced with fans as he started to shoot for the film on Wednesday.
-Sharing a picture from the sets he wrote on Instagram, "Excited to have joined the stellar cast and crew of #Durgavati today.
+Arshad shared the announcement with fans as he started to shoot for the film on Wednesday.
+Sharing a picture from the sets, he wrote on Instagram, "Excited to have joined the stellar cast and crew of #Durgavati today.
 Looking forward to a thrilling ride!"

 View this post on Instagram